-Pre-Reform

-Post-Reform
+Pre-Reform Post-Reform

-Figure A.21: Reproduced from Li et al. (2016).
+Figure A.21: Reproduced from Li, Lu, and Wang (2016).
 Illustration of local fiscal reform.
 After the reform, the provincial government could directly manage some of its counties, bypassing the prefectural cities, which grants county governments with more fiscal autonomy.

-Figure A.22: Reproduced from Qian et al. (2006).
+Figure A.22: Reproduced from Qian, Roland, and Xu (2006).
 Illustration of a shift from M form to U form.
 The top manager (ministers at central government branches in our case) have more administrative and personnel authority on its branches.